socialimpactlab/socialimpactlab.github.io/careers/finance-manager-officer.md

 Based: Washington, DC
 Reports to: CEO

-The Social Impact Lab Foundation (SIMLab) lowers the barriers to social change using mobile technologies.
+Social Impact Lab (SIMLab) lowers the barriers to social change using mobile technologies.
 We work with organizations all over the world to make effective use of emerging technologies to increase the efficiency, reach, and accessibility of vital goods, services, and information.
-We built and support FrontlineSMS and FrontlineCloud, our SMS management platforms, and conduct research about the management of data.

 ##Responsibilities
 * Produce accurate and timely monthly financial reporting, to include Profit and Loss Statement, Balance Sheet, Cash Flow analysis, funder-level reporting and Intercompany reconciliations for international not-for-profit organization.